Jan van Goyen: Van Goyen's technique

 The dark areas of the painting were kept very thin and transparent with generous amounts of the oil medium.
 The light striking the painting in these sections would be lost and absorbed into the painting ground.
 The lighter areas of the picture were treated heavier and opaque with a generous amount of white lead mixed into the paint.
 Light falling on the painting in a light section is reflected back at the viewer.
 The effect is a startling realism and three-dimensional quality.
 The surface of a finished painting resembles a fluid supple mousse, masterfully whipped and modeled with the brush.

 According to the art historian H. U. Beck, "In his freely composed seascapes of the 1650s he reached the apex of his creative work, producing paintings of striking perfection."

 Some of Van Goyen's Works can be seen at the Thyssen Bornemisza Museum in Madrid, one from the public collection (Winter landscape with figures on ice, 1643) and others from the Carmen Thyssen Collection also shown there (River Landscape with Ferry boat and Cottages, 1634).

 Legacy

 Jan van Goyen was famously influential on the landscape painters of his century.
 His tonal quality was a feature that many imitated.
 According to the Netherlands Institute for Art History, he influenced Cornelis de Bie, Jan Coelenbier, Cornelis van Noorde, Abraham Susenier, Herman Saftleven, Pieter Jansz van Asch, and Abraham van Beijeren.

 Van Goyen is mentioned by his fellow countryman Vincent van Gogh in Vincent's second letter from the asylum: "Through the iron-barred window I can make out a square of wheat in an enclosure, a perspective in the manner of Van Goyen, above which in the morning I see the sun rise in its glory."

+In 1833 the British artist J.M.W.
+Turner paid tribute with his painting Van Goyen Looking Out for a Subject.